Discover more from Inner Wilds

 Dune: You have to actually train and take action in the world; belief and magic can irrigate your life with richness and meaning, but you still have to do the sweaty backbreaking work of digging the canals.

 X-men: Your evolution isn't guaranteed — you have to protect and nurture it.

 Arrival: Communicating with the depths is crucial (whether you think of the depths as the Unconscious, the underworld, the ancestors, aliens, your deeper self... whatever).

 The Stormlight Archive: Strength and power are drawn from your ability to connect with the Values that are built into your soul.
 These may not be the same Values that are built into others souls — you ultimately have to trust your own senses.

 Annihilation: What you explore also explores you.
 Don't take this lightly in either direction — neither trying to sterilize your experience (impossible), nor opening yourself to everything (irresponsible).

 The Overstory: The world you live in is alive and filled with living presences; it's within your capability to sense what the world needs from you.

 Taking all of these together, we start to get a hint of what I think of as living magically:

-The world you live in is already alive, already speaking to you, already asking you to communicate with it — the world is inviting you to evolve with it, to sense it's Value, to believe in it, and take action on its behalf in accordance with those Values.
+The world you live in is already alive, already speaking to you, already asking you to communicate with it — the world is inviting you to evolve with it, to believe in it, to sense it's Values, and take action on its behalf in accordance with those Values.

 All you have to do is notice that this is all already true; that it all already matters.